DevL0rd/Node-OS/README.md

   * In/out of range redstone triggers.
 (IE: A base door that recognizes you and if paired will open the door when close, or run a script.)
   * Remote redstone commands like "!open/on/start/toggle/pulse 2" and far more in depth usage I can't cover here.
   * Remote Display to other computers monitors to show screens to friends.
+  * (WIP) Slave Bots.
+Auto gathering/mining robots, 3d printer swarms, delivery/fetch drones, or do anything for you. got somewhere, upload a virus, blow up the base and escape! with simple command syntax.

 ## Mod Support:
   * SG-Craft